pranavc13/Osdag-Bridge-Deck-Designer-main/README.md

 Open a Pull Request

-📄 License
+## 📄 License
-This project is part of the FOSSEE project at IIT Bombay.(Consider adding a specific license file to your repo, like MIT or GPL, and linking it here: [MIT License](LICENSE))
+This project is part of the FOSSEE project at IIT Bombay.